actions/cache/CACHING.md

 ### Re-evaluate cache key while saving cache

-With save action, the key can now be re-evaluated while executing the action.
+On the other hand, the key can also be explicitly re-computed while executing the save action.
 This helps in cases where the lockfiles are generated during the build.

 Let's say we have a restore step that computes key at runtime